passtheticket/Active-Directory-Recon/README.md

 ## Active Directory Recon

 ## Recon from non-Domain-Joined Windows Computer
-**Note:**
+**Note:**\
-Configure your system DNS server to be the IP address of a domain controller in the target domain firstly.\
+Login as an administrator user and configure your system DNS server to be the IP address of a domain controller in the target domain firstly.\
-So that you can resolve the target domain
+So that you can resolve the target domain.
 ```powershell
 ping unsafe.local
 ```